Bomb squad called to East Rochester, suicidal male linked to RGH lockdown

 EAST ROCHESTER, N.Y.
 (WROC) — Law enforcement discovered and neutralized a trip wire attached to a firearm pointed at the front door of the East Rochester residence on DePaul Street.
-While there is no longer a threat to the public, officials said that DePaul Street will remain closed to the public.
+The East Rochester Police Department announced that as of 12 p.m.
+DePaul Street is open to traffic, and the shelter-in-place is lifted.

+“I’m going to give you a general overview of what we found.
+It was a tripwire of fishing line, it appears, that’s attached to a long gun pointed at the front door and it appears to be in an effort where someone comes through the front door they may activate the tripwire and then caused the firearm to discharge,” said Chief Deputy Mike Fowler with Monroe County Sheriff’s Office.

+Jerry Magill lives on the corner of De Paul Drive and tells News 8 he first noticed police on scene around 9 a.m., but didn’t think much of it.

 Original